ImperialCardioGenetics/uORFs/5primeUTRannotator/README.txt

-# uORF annotator
+# 5' UTR annotator

-# Description
+## Description

-This is a VEP Plugin to annotate 5' UTR variants especically for variants creating AUG and disrupting stop codon;
+A VEP Plugin to annotate 5' UTR variants specifically, variants that create upstream AUGs (uAUGs) and disrupt stop codons of upstream open reading frames (uORFs)

+Currently the script only annotates SNVs.
+We will update soon with a version that also annotates InDels.

-# Usage
+## Usage

 `./vep -i variants.vcf --plugin five_prime_UTR_annotator,uORF_starts_ends_GRCh37_PUBLIC.txt`